 Basically, there's a lot going on at Marvel Studios post-Phase 3, so read on if you want to get the lowdown on all the new Marvel movies we know about, and some we don't.

 Avengers: Endgame (2019)

-Avengers: Endgame is the final Phase 3 Marvel movie and according to Feige it will be "a finale" like we've never seen before in the Marvel Cinematic Universe.
+Avengers: Endgame will be the final Phase 3 Marvel movie and, according to Feige, it will be "a finale" like we've never seen before in the Marvel Cinematic Universe.
 Are you scared?
 Because I am...

 Spider-Man: Far From Home (2019)

 Release date: July 5, 2019

 After the "finale" to end all finales, Feige promises Phase 4 will kick off a new era for the MCU - and it's starting with a sequel to one of the best movies of 2017, Spider-Man: Homecoming.
 Up until recently, we didn't know much about the sequel other than the fact it was happening and a placeholder release date, but with Phase 4 now in sight, we have an official title and a first look trailer.

 Spider-Man: Homecoming 2 is actually called Spider-Man: Far From Home and it will again star the superb, but spoiler-prone Tom Holland as Peter Parker/Spider-Man, as well as most of his school friends and family from the first film.
 Jon Watts is back to direct and MCU alumni Samuel L. Jackson and Cobie Smulders have joined the cast as Nick Fury and Cobie Smulders.
 As for the villain, Jake Gyllenhaal is playing baddie Mysterio, but the trailer seems to hint that he won't be the only problem Spider-Man faces during a school trip to Europe...